 BRAND NAME: DERAMAXX

 Deracoxib is a member of the class of drugs known as NSAIDs (non-steroidal anti-inflammatory drugs), the same class as such common over-the-counter remedies as Advil (Ibuprofen), Aleve (Naproxen), and aspirin.
 This class of drug is used for pain relief successfully in humans but the development of safe NSAIDs for pets has only been achieved relatively recently.

 The problem with the pet use of NSAID's made for humans has been unacceptable (even life-threatening) side effects:

 The veterinary profession had been in need of an NSAID that could effectively relieve pain without the above risks.
 In 1997, Pfizer Animal Health released the first NSAID for dogs in the U.S. as the answer to this need.
-This product was carprofen which had been available in the U.K. since 1994 and has earned a reputation for effectiveness and safety.
 Since then, numerous other NSAIDs for dogs have gained FDA approval and been marketed.
 Long gone are the days when aspirin was the only option.

 HOW THIS MEDICATION IS USED